Saatva/hiring-test/README.md

 ## Mattress Shop Page: A Pairing

 ### Objective
-Expand on the take home exercise to fetch external data.
+Improve and expand on the take home exercise.
 Time permitting, complete requirements 2-3 in order.

 #### Requirements
 1. Improve the implementation of an existing feature of your app.